MonashDataFluency/data-fluency-website/content/intro_to_python/working_with_data.md

 total_count.plot(kind='bar');
 ```

-## Challenge - Plots
+## _Extra Plotting Challenge_

 1. Create a plot of average weight across all species per plot.

 2. Create a plot of total males versus total females for the entire dataset.

-## _Extra Plotting Challenge_

-1. Create a stacked bar plot, with weight on the Y axis, and the stacked variable being sex.
+3. Create a stacked bar plot, with weight on the Y axis, and the stacked variable being sex.
 The plot should show total weight by sex for each plot.
 Some tips are below to help you solve this challenge:

 * [For more on Pandas plots, visit this link.](http://pandas.pydata.org/pandas-docs/stable/visualization.html#basic-plotting-plot)
 * You can use the code that follows to create a stacked bar plot but the data to stack